 As the account owner, you get to choose assets for the plan instead of relying on the plan administrator or custodian to make those decisions for you (hence the term “self-directed”).
 And, you have the freedom to invest in things you know and understand.
 Imagine putting your own knowledge to work and investing in tangible assets, like real estate and gold, to build retirement wealth.

 Have Questions about Self-Directed IRAs?
 We Have Answers.

-Advanta IRA is a leader in self-directed IRA administration with over $1.3 billion in client assets under management.
+Advanta IRA is a leader in self-directed IRA administration with nearly $2 billion in client assets under management.
 Contact us today to schedule your free consultation and learn how self-directed IRAs, 401(k)s, and other self-directed plans can help you build the retirement savings you deserve.